 - Electric shocks from exposed wires and short-circuiting boards

-Some of the most popular concert venues in Los Angeles are the sites of these injuries
+Some of the most popular concert venues in Los Angeles are the sites of these injuries.
+These venues include:

 - The Greek Theater